Posted by as Events, Web Design

 And it did exactly that.
 Ben Jesson, CEO and Dr Karl Blanks, Chairman, revealed a number of tools and techniques that can help evaluate why visitors do not convert on a website and how this can be resolved.

-Ben Jesson gave away a number of useful tips on how to gain customer insight and feedback, including recommending websites such as Ethniodev.com (recruiting people for research), Clicktale.com (watching movies of visitors’ browser behaviour) and Kampyle.com (receiving feedback from users).
+Ben Jesson gave away a number of useful tips on how to gain customer insight and feedback, including recommending websites such as Ethniodev.com (recruiting people for research) and Clicktale.com (watching movies of visitors’ browser behaviour) (receiving feedback from users).
 These tools allow webmasters to download and install feedback forms and analytic tools to understand why their websites may be failing to convert as well as they could from a consumer perspective.

 Ben encouraged attendees to obtain feedback from visitors to their websites, even if only for a short period of time, and the low cost services he mentioned were usertesting.com, 4Q and SurveyMonkey.com.